disidrosi/disidrosi.github.io/content/guides/02-installing-orca-macos/index.md

 slug: "installing-orca-macos"
 aliases: ["/blog/installing-orca-macos/"]
 author: "Tobia Cavalli"
-title: "Installing ORCA on Mac OS Arm64"
+title: "Installing ORCA on macOS Arm64"
 date: "2024-09-22"
-lastmod: "2025-07-30"
+lastmod: "2026-04-02"
-summary: "Complete setup of ORCA 6.0.0 quantum chemistry software on Apple
+summary: "Installing and configuring ORCA 6.0.0 on Apple Silicon Macs,
-    Silicon Macs."
+    including Open MPI compilation for parallel calculations."
-description: "Guide to installing ORCA on Mac OS Arm64"
+description: "Step-by-step installation of ORCA 6.0.0 on macOS Arm64
-lead: "This post is a step-by-step guide to installing and configuring ORCA, a
-    powerful quantum chemistry software, on macOS with Arm64 architecture.
-It includes steps for downloading packages, setting up Open MPI for parallel computations, and testing the installation with sample calculations."
+    (Apple Silicon), with Open MPI setup for parallel execution and a test calculation to verify the setup."
 tags: ["computational-chemistry","macos"]
 toc: true
 ---

 ![Orca logo](orca_logo.svg)

-## What is ORCA?

-[ORCA](https://www.faccts.de/orca/) is a powerful and versatile quantum chemistry program designed for molecular electronic structure calculations, developed and maintained by Frank Neese's research group at the Max-Planck-Institut für Kohlenforschung in Mülheim an der Ruhr, Germany.
+[ORCA](https://www.faccts.de/orca/) is a quantum chemistry program for molecular electronic structure calculations, developed and maintained by Frank Neese's research group at the Max-Planck-Institut für Kohlenforschung in Mülheim an der Ruhr, Germany.
+It supports density functional theory (DFT), coupled-cluster theory, semi-empirical methods, and more.

-Think of ORCA as the Swiss Army knife of computational chemistry---compact yet packed with a range of capabilities to tackle a wide variety of scientific problems.
-Straight out of the box, ORCA offers numerous computational methods such as Density Functional Theory (DFT), coupled-cluster theory (CCT), and semi-empirical approaches.

-In August 2024, ORCA released its latest version, `6.0.0`, which is a major redesign of the software (see the [foreword to its release](https://www.faccts.de/docs/orca/6.0/manual/contents/foreword.html)).
+Version `6.0.0`, released in August 2024, is a major redesign (see the [foreword to its release](https://www.faccts.de/docs/orca/6.0/manual/contents/foreword.html)).
-Having used ORCA in the past for my research, I was curious to try out this new version and see what's new.

-If you're using a Mac equipped with an Arm64 architecture (such as Apple's M1 or M2 chips), this post will guide you through the process of downloading, installing, and configuring ORCA `6.0.0` on your system.
-Let's dive in!
+This guide covers installing it on macOS with Apple Silicon (M1, M2, etc.), including Open MPI setup for parallel calculations.

 ## Installation